sass/sass/proposal/package-importer.d.ts.md

 ## Embedded Protocol

-An Importer that resolves `pkg:` URLs using the [node resolution algorithm].
+An Importer that resolves `pkg:` URLs using the [Node resolution algorithm].
 It is instantiated with an associated `entry_point_url`.

 ```proto